Kaelzs/SS-Modifier/README.md

 ### Proxy filter

-You can use `$group('Name', operator, 'operand')` to filter the keys of the modifier group with specific name.
-You can use `#!name XXX` to specific the name of the group.
+You can use the code `$group('Name', operator, 'operand')` to filter the keys of the modifier group with a specific name.
+You can use `#!name XXX` to specify the name of the group.

 #### Supported operator

 > `contains` filter the keys whose name contains the operand.
 >
-> `matches` filter the keys whose name (regex) match the operand.
+> `matches` filter the keys whose name (regex) matches the operand.
 >
 > `prefix` filter the keys whose name has operand prefix.
 >